Velvalee Dickinson: Prosecution

 When the United States Attorney for the Southern District of New York, James B. M. McNally, was presiding over Dickinson's case, he had a 98% conviction rate.
 Dickinson, then being called "The War's Number 1 Woman Spy", was scheduled for trial on June 6, 1944, but it was postponed due to domestic fervor over the Normandy landings.

-Because prosecutors were unsure of a conviction—Dickinson laid the bulk of the blame upon her dead husband—Dickinson was allowed to plead guilty to only the censorship-violation charges, providing she "furnish[ed] information in her possession concerning Japanese intelligence activities."
+Because prosecutors were unsure of a conviction – Dickinson laid the bulk of the blame upon her dead husband – she was allowed to plead guilty to only the censorship-violation charges, providing she "furnish[ed] information in her possession concerning Japanese intelligence activities."
 With her guilty plea, Dickinson explained how she combined the questioning of unwitting civilians about the nearby warships in Bremerton Navy Yard and Mare Island Navy Yard with her own personal observations.
-Dickinson explained that Japanese Naval Attaché Ichiro Yokoyama had given Lee Dickinson the Japanese instructions and inside her doll store in November 1941.
-The FBI disbelieved these claims because (a) evidence showed that Velvalee Dickinson, not her husband, was already familiar with Yokoyama; (b) Lee Dickerson's doctor attested that he was mentally impaired at the time of the hand-off; and (c) Mr. Dickinson's nurse and maid agreed that there had been no money hidden in his deathbed.
+She stated that Japanese Naval Attaché Ichiro Yokoyama had given Lee Dickinson the Japanese instructions and inside her doll store in November 1941.
+The FBI did not believe her because evidence showed that she, not her husband, was already familiar with Yokoyama; because Lee Dickinson's doctor attested that he was mentally impaired at the time of the hand-off; and because Lee Dickinson's nurse and maid agreed that there had been no money hidden in his deathbed.